OWASP/owasp-summit-2017/Outcomes/Threat-Model/Threat-Modeling-Tools.md

 #### Outcomes

-Defined the approach used and what is threat modelling used for.
+We defined the approach used and what is threat modelling used for.
 Users were surveyed on Threat modelling approaches and tool desirables.
-Defined the must haves for threat modelling tools
+We defined the must haves for threat modelling tools:
 -	DFD
    o	Be able to upload the DFD
 -	Attack trees